 Every year, this prize is awarded for a book which exemplifies the best and most innovative new writing in or about the Marxist tradition.
 The closing date for nominations is May 1st.

-There is a modest prize of £500, the winning title is announced in the press, and the author is invited to deliver the following year’s Deutscher Memorial Lecture which generally takes place towards the end of November, and which has often been subsequently published in the New Left Review or Historical Materialism.
+The winning title is announced in the press, and the author is invited to deliver the following year’s Deutscher Memorial Lecture which generally takes place towards the end of November, and which has often been subsequently published in the New Left Review or Historical Materialism.

 Interviews with former prize winners can be found here.